viniciosanacleto/Porto/README.md

 <a name="Controllers"></a>
 ###Controllers

-`Controllers` are the same as in MVC, the only difference here is that a `Controller` can only respond to a single `Route`.
+`Controllers` are the same as in MVC, but their responsibilities are limited.

 `Controllers` act as the relation between the `Interfaces` layer and the `Modules` layer (by dispatching the `Modules` `Commands`).
 <br>
-The `Controller` has two main roles, first dispatching `Commands` and second building a Response.
+The `Controller` has three main roles the first is reading the request data (user input), second dispatching `Commands` (and passing that data) and third building a Response from whatever the command has returned.
 <br>
 `Controllers` SHOULD not have any form of business logic.
 (It dispatches `Commands` to perform a business logic).
 <br>
 A `Controller` can dispatch multiple `Commands`.
 <br>
-Each `Controller` Class is ONLY responsible for one `Route`.
+Each `Controller` can only respond to a single `Route` (so every controller SHOULD have a single function).

 <br>